Physicslibrary/Threejs-VR-Carbon-Dioxide-Sensor/README.md

 ## 1. Simulate measuring CO2 level with Sensirion SCD41<br>

-No installation.
-In Oculus Quest, open Oculus Browser and go to link:<br>
+Open Oculus Browser to link ("Enter VR" using hand, no controller):<br>

 ## 2. How to interface SCD41 to Raspberry Pi